 This year’s Millor Orator is Courtney Fallon.

-Courtney, a native of North Olmsted Ohio will graduate on Sunday with a degree in Marketing and Sports Studies from the Mike Cleary Program of Sports Studies.
+Courtney, a native of North Olmsted Ohio will graduate on Sunday with a degree in Marketing and Sports Leadership from the Mike Cleary Program of Sports Leadership.
 Courtney’s leadership in her sorority, Chi Omega, as the Career and Personal Development Chair, her involvement in the Sports Information Department and her participation as the President of the Carroll Crazies Student Spirit Club have all defined her experience here at John Carroll.
 Courtney’s enthusiasm shines through in all that she does which is probably why in July of 2014 she was selected As the Cleveland Indians Fan Services Employee of the Month where she has worked for the past few years.
 Courtney is also a fantastic tour guide in the Office of Admission where she shares her love of Carroll with potential students and their families.

 In 2016 Courtney was the recipient of the WISE scholarship which stands for Women in Sports and Events.
 Courtney was one of four women to receive the scholarship.